 It is not astonishing, in view of this, that he was named superior of the Huron Mission in 1638, the very year of his arrival in the country.
 He succeeded Jean de Brébeuf.
 His first act was to make a count of the population living within the Huron country: 12,000 people divided among 32 towns or villages.

 This prominent place in Canadian religious history deserved a better fate than the oblivion which was its lot for two centuries.
-By collaborating to restore it to life in the 1960’s, the Jesuits of the district of Upper Canada and the archaeologists Kidd and Jury are enabling us to have a better understanding of the greatness of soul of those Frenchmen of the 17th century and of the gigantic tasks which they took upon themselves in order to implant Christian civilization in the very midst of barbarousness and to carry it ever forward.
+By collaborating to restore it to life in the 1960s, the Jesuits of the district of Upper Canada and the archaeologists Kidd and Jury have enabled us to have a better understanding of its strategic importance.

 The material realization of Sainte-Marie-des-Hurons would have been impossible without an institution introduced into Canada by Father Jérôme Lalemant: the donnés (“given men”).
 The lay brothers, who were responsible for the domestic tasks, were too few to be able to keep up with the constant development of the mission.
 Moreover, their status as religious forbade them to carry arms; yet it was not prudent for the missionaries to remain defenceless in the Huron country.
 The donnés, who dedicated their lives to the mission but without taking vows of religion, assisted the lay brothers and could in case of need take up arms.
 It would be difficult to exaggerate their importance in the development of the mission.
 Thus, to take just one example, in 1649 there were in the Huron country 16 fathers, 4 lay brothers, and 22 donnés.